bitbytelabio/AIHTTPAnalyzer/README.md

     cd BurpAI
     ```

-3. Build the project using Gradle:
+3. If you're on Linux or macOS, you'll need to:
     ```sh
+    # Convert line endings to Unix style
+    dos2unix gradlew

+    # Make the gradlew script executable
+    chmod +x gradlew
+    ```

+4. Build the project using Gradle:
+    ```sh
     ./gradlew build
     ```

-4. Locate the generated JAR file in the `build/libs` directory.
+5. Locate the generated JAR file in the `build/libs` directory.

-5. Open Burp Suite and go to the `Extender` tab.
+6. Open Burp Suite and go to the `Extender` tab.

-6. Click on the `Add` button and select the generated JAR file.
+7. Click on the `Add` button and select the generated JAR file.

 ## Usage